Universal Transverse Mercator coordinate system: History

 The National Oceanic and Atmospheric Administration (NOAA) website states that the system was developed by the United States Army Corps of Engineers, starting in the early 1940s.
 However, a series of aerial photos found in the Bundesarchiv-Militärarchiv (the military section of the German Federal Archives) apparently dating from 1943–1944 bear the inscription UTMREF followed by grid letters and digits, and projected according to the transverse Mercator, a finding that would indicate that something called the UTM Reference system was developed in the 1942–43 time frame by the Wehrmacht.
 It was probably carried out by the Abteilung für Luftbildwesen (Department for Aerial Photography).
 From 1947 onward the US Army employed a very similar system, but with the now-standard 0.9996 scale factor at the central meridian as opposed to the German 1.0.
 For areas within the contiguous United States the Clarke Ellipsoid of 1866 was used.
 For the remaining areas of Earth, including Hawaii, the International Ellipsoid was used.

-The World Geodetic System WGS84 ellipsoid is now generally used to model the Earth in the UTM coordinate system, which means current UTM northing at a given point can differ up to 200 meters from the old.
-For different geographic regions, other datum systems can be used.
+While historically UTM has been used with a range of geodetic datums, since the proliferation of civilian GPS usage, the World Geodetic System WGS84 ellipsoid has become the default for specifying a point's longitude and latitude.
+The WGS84 datum has therefore become the implicit default for UTM coordinates as well, if no alternate datum is specified.
+In North America, WGS84 UTM coordinates of a given point can differ up to 200 meters from older ones based on NAD27, for instance.

 Prior to the development of the Universal Transverse Mercator coordinate system, several European nations demonstrated the utility of grid-based conformal maps by mapping their territory during the interwar period.
 Calculating the distance between two points on these maps could be performed more easily in the field (using the Pythagorean theorem) than was possible using the trigonometric formulas required under the graticule-based system of latitude and longitude.
 In the post-war years, these concepts were extended into the Universal Transverse Mercator/Universal Polar Stereographic (UTM/UPS) coordinate system, which is a global (or universal) system of grid-based maps.

 The transverse Mercator projection is a variant of the Mercator projection, which was originally developed by the Flemish geographer and cartographer Gerardus Mercator, in 1570.
 This projection is conformal, which means it preserves angles and therefore shapes across small regions.
 However, it distorts distance and area.